areleu/vencopy/docs/architecture.rst

 General structure of the framework
 ---------------------------------------------------

 The figure below shows the detailed VencoPy components in a developer diagram.
 The four components - implemented as Python classes - DataParser, TripDiaryBuilder, GridModeler and FlexEstimator can be clearly distinguished.
-A fifth component, Evaluator, used to create the plots for this work is not shown in Figure 1 as it is not needed to calculate results from VencoPy
+A fifth component, Evaluator, used to create the plots for this work is not shown in the figure as it is not needed to calculate results from VencoPy.
 A brief description of the classes is presented below.
-For a more detailed algebraic description of the tool please refer to the publications section.
+For a more detailed algebraic description of the tool please refer to the :ref:`publications` section.

 .. image:: figures/vencopy_classes.png